-- Constantly monitor the spending of the project budget foreseen for each PP, and ensure that budget shifts are carried out within the limits and according to the rules as set out by the programme in the Fact Sheets, - Put together in writing and as an annex to this partnership agreement, a clear and transparent description for how shared costs should be handled.
+- Receive EU co-financing for the entire project and transfers it to the other partners participating in the project within [XXX] days1 of its receipt. - Constantly monitor the spending of the project budget foreseen for each PP, and ensure that budget shifts are carried out within the limits and according to the rules as set out by the programme in the Fact Sheets. - Put together in writing and as an annex to this partnership agreement, a clear and transparent description for how shared costs should be handled.
 The annex should also indicate the expected amount of shared costs each PP can expect to cover during the lifetime of the project.